akka/alpakka-kafka/.github/ISSUE_TEMPLATE/--bug-report.md

 If you have a [Lightbend Subscription](https://www.lightbend.com/lightbend-platform-subscription), please reach out via the [Lightbend Portal](https://portal.lightbend.com/).

-This is an issue tracker, used to manage and track the development of **Alpakka Kafka**.
+This is an issue tracker used to manage and track the development of **Alpakka Kafka**.

 Please report issues regarding specific projects in their respective issue trackers, e.g.:
  - Akka:      https://github.com/akka/akka/issues
  - Akka HTTP: https://github.com/akka/akka-http/issues
  - Alpakka:   https://github.com/akka/alpakka/issues

-This is not a support system, ask questions or discuss ideas in the [Lightbend discuss forum](https://discuss.lightbend.com/c/akka/streams-and-alpakka).
+This is not a support system, please ask questions or discuss ideas in the [Lightbend discuss forum](https://discuss.lightbend.com/c/akka/streams-and-alpakka).

 We've collected a few tips for [debugging Alpakka Kafka](https://doc.akka.io/docs/akka-stream-kafka/current/debugging.html).